MileHacker Logo

 • Hiking in Nearby Areas: Spring and Autumn suit day trips to Chréa National Park.

 • Summer Heat: Stay hydrated, wear light clothing, use Sun protection.
-Avoid midday sun.
+Avoid the sun in the middle of the day.

 Seasonal Considerations

 These periods offer different conditions.
-Fewest tourists visit during summer due to extreme heat.
+Fewest tourists visit during summer due to intense heat.
 If you enjoy beach activities, summer suits enjoyment of the Mediterranean coast.

-Winter prices are lowest, and tourist numbers are minimal.
+Winter prices are lowest, and tourist numbers are not extensive.
 However, cooler temperatures and a higher chance of rain limit outdoor exploration.
 Some outdoor cafes might have less seats.

 Low Season Summer